mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

-TangoJS is *compliant with the latest web standards*, which makes it attractive for developers and allows to keep the codebase clean and maintainable. *Use of Web Components* [@www-w3c-webcomponents] technology and *framework-less architecture* enables *many integration options* between TangoJS and other frontend libraries. *Modular design* and well-defined interfaces allow developers to easily swap TangoJS modules, e.g. the backend module.
+TangoJS is *compliant with the latest web standards*, which makes it attractive for developers and allows to keep the codebase clean and maintainable. *Use of the Web Components* [@www-w3c-webcomponents] technology and a *framework-less architecture* enables *many integration options* between TangoJS and other frontend libraries. *Modular design* and well-defined interfaces allow developers to easily swap TangoJS modules, e.g. the backend module.

-In this paper we showed how TangoJS can be used to build a dynamic control panel, the TangoJS Panel application.
+In this paper we showed how TangoJS can be used to build a dynamic control panel application, the TangoJS Panel.
-It is a fully functional synoptic panel suitable for visualization of devices of any kind.
+It is a synoptic panel suitable for visualization of devices of any kind.
 This application allows users and developers new to the TangoJS to immediately try the framework.
+As TangoJS Panel can be configured to either work with an existing Tango infrastructure or use an in-memory mocked database, it is suitable for both demonstrational purposes and production-grade deployments.

-TangoJS was designed to be as accessible as possible and not to depend on any particular framework.
-While this approach is preferable for libraries, as they target a wide audience, it may not be the best solution in case of GUI applications.
+TangoJS was designed to be as accessible as possible and not to depend on any particular web framework.
+While this approach is preferable for libraries, as lack of dependencies expands the potential user base, it may not be the best solution in case of GUI applications.

-TangoJS Panel development process shown that using a framework for application development helps to keep the code maintainable and facilitates the implementation process.
+TangoJS Panel development process showed that using a web framework for application development helps to keep the code maintainable and facilitates the implementation.
 Although the Preact framework was used during this case study, TangoJS can be easily integrated with any other frontend framework.
 TangoJS does not enforce any specific technology stack or development style.

-As TangoJS Panel can be configured to either work with an existing Tango infrastructure or use an in-memory mocked database, it is suitable for both demonstrational purposes and production grade deployments.

-Reliable target enviroment and configuration management is as important as the application itself.
-We showed how Docker and Docker Compose can be used to automate the configuration and deployment of the application.
-Use of lightweight containers allowed to maintain application built from a couple of loosely connected components with no performance overhead.
-Such approach allows one to use the same environment for development and production.
-This greatly reduces effort needed for performing the deployments.
+We showed how Docker and Docker Compose can be used to automate the configuration and deployment of TangoJS-based applications.
+Each component of the system was running in its own isolated container.
+Such approach allows one to use the same environment for development and production, reduces the effort needed to perform the deployments or upgrades and facilitates the maintenance of application's environment (including a database).

 # References